Mozaffar Hossain (Jamalpur politician)

 Mozaffar Hossain (মোজাফ্ফর হোসেন) is a Bangladeshi engineer, entrepreneur, businessman and politician.
-He takes responsibility as an incumbent member of parliament in Jatio Shongshod representing Jamalpur.
+He was a member the Jatiya Sangsad representing Jamalpur.

 Education

-In childhood he studied in sontia high school ,Mozaffar Hossain earned his college graduation degree in Bachelor of Science in Textiles Technology discipline from the then College of Textile Engineering and Technology, which is now BUTEX.
+In childhood he studied in sontia high school, Mozaffar Hossain earned his college graduation degree in Bachelor of Science in Textiles Technology discipline from the then College of Textile Engineering and Technology, which is now BUTEX.

 Career

 Mozaffar Hossain started as a businessman in his early career.
 He founded a spinning industry after taking the path of entrepreneurship, and soon after made the company a public entity.
 He got elected for the parliament from Jamalpur-5 seat as a candidate with BAL's nomination on 30 December 2018.